sureshui1990/Javascript-DOM/README.md

 # Javascript-DOM

-# List of js-dom methods
+# List of js-dom methods.

-# You can check the output in user agent fields -> Console.log
+# You can check the output in user agent fields -> UI and console area.